jackfoxy/urQL/docs/01-preliminaries.md

 The Urbit RDBMS, Obelisk, consists of:

-1. A scripting language and parser (as documented here).
+1. A scripting language, urQL, and parser.
-2. A plan builder.
+2. A a database engine, Obelisk.
-3. A front-end agent app using the parser and APIs.
+3. A front-end agent app using the parser and Obelisk APIs. (currently does not exist)

 The scripting language, _urQL_, is a derivation of SQL with significant variations.